Patient Resources

 BMS Patient Assistance Program for approved cancer types not yet funded under Pharmac or ACC

-Bristol Myers Squibb New Zealand is pleased to offer New Zealand patients prescribed OPDIVO and/or YERVOY a Patient Assistance Program (PAP) for cancer types that are approved in New Zelanad, though not yet funded by Pharmac or ACC.
+Bristol Myers Squibb New Zealand is pleased to offer New Zealand patients prescribed OPDIVO and/or YERVOY a Patient Assistance Program (PAP) for cancer types that are approved in New Zealand, though not yet funded by Pharmac or ACC.

 This patient assistance program caps the cost of these medicines for all eligible patients.
 It is important you speak with you doctor for more information should you think you or a loved one may be eligible.